William Lee Brent

-William Lee Brent (1931 – November 4, 2006) was an American member of the Black Panther Party and defector, best known for hijacking a passenger jet and diverting it to Cuba in 1969, where he spent the last 37 years of his life in exile.
+William Lee "Bill" Brent (1931 – November 4, 2006) was an American member of the Black Panther Party and defector, best known for hijacking a passenger jet and diverting it to Cuba in 1969, where he spent the last 37 years of his life in exile.

 Biography

 William Lee Brent was born in 1931, in Franklin, Louisiana, and when he was 13 his family moved to Oakland, California.
 Brent was selling drugs and committing petty crimes by the time he was in junior high school, and at age 17 he enlisted in the U.S. Army by using a fake birth certificate.
 He was discharged from the army after only eight months, later serving time in juvenile hall for stealing a bicycle.
 In 1955, he was convicted of armed robbery and auto theft, for which he spent seven years in San Quentin State Prison.
 On April 21, 1964, Brent married Gloria L. Harness, age 30, in Oakland.